Brekov Castle

-Brekov Castle (Slovak Brekovský hrad, Hungarian Barkó vára) is a ruined Gothic and Renaissance era stone castle above the village of Brekov in Humenné District, Prešov Region, in east Slovakia.
-It is a hilltop castle located on a cone-shaped hill with a limestone bedrock, in an altitude of approximately 480 m (1574.80 ft) above sea level.
+Brekov Castle (Slovak Hrad Brekov or Brekovský hrad, Hungarian Barkó vára) is a ruined Gothic and Renaissance era stone castle above the village of Brekov in Humenné District, Prešov Region, in east Slovakia.
+It is a hilltop castle located on a cone-shaped hill with a limestone bedrock, in an altitude of approximately 280 m (918 ft) above sea level.
 The eponymous village at the foot of the castle hill was founded as an adjoined castle settlement, similarly to several other villages in the region.
 Brekov and Brekov Castle lie in the traditional region of Zemplín.
 The castle is listed in the National Cultural Heritage list of the Monuments Board of the Slovak Republic.

 History

 The castle hill saw human settlement and fortification efforts even before the construction of the medieval castle.
 Recovered evidence from earlier archaeological research on the hill top and its perimeter revealed the existence of a smaller hill fort of local Slavic tribes during the early Middle Ages.

 The beginnings of the stone castle date back to the second half of the 13th century.